jackson-ohanian/q-learning-connect-4/README.md

 # q-learning-connect-4 #
-Q reinforcement learning applied to the connect 4 game.
+Q RL applied to the connect 4 game.

 ## About the Training ##